A UNIQUE VILLAGE NESTLED IN NATURE

-NEIGHBOURING ISLANDS AND BEACHES
+NEIGHBORING ISLANDS AND BEACHES

 First of all, relax and give yourself time to adapt to the pace of life on this beautiful island.
 Plan a trip to Guitar Island.
-Neighbouring ‘Guitar Island’ is stunning.
+Neighboring ‘Guitar Island’ is stunning.
 A varied and rewarding trek exists through the main village, plantations, fields, regenerated forest and primary rainforest on Long island for those travelers who wish to explore.
 This is a 6 km trail starting at the jetty and ending at Lalaji Bay.
 Another small trail runs north from Lalaji Bay, leading to a secluded cove with calm water, some regenerating coral and a white sandy beach.
 It is perfect for those who want to snorkel or sunbathe in complete privacy.

 ADVENTURE WATER ACTIVITIES

 SNORKELING & SCUBA DIVING

 The Andaman Islands are a world-class destination for scuba diving, and the area around Long Island has some of the best dive sites in the Andamans.

 PLAN A DAY TRIP

 You can take boat trip to Lalaji and/or Merk Bay, on North Passage Island, the most delightful, secluded beach, where you can see dolphins also!
 You can venture further afield to the exotic Button Islands: North Button, South Button and Middle Button are accessible from Long Island.
 You can also go to Rangat area in North Andaman for a day trip: it’s a lovely boat ride through the mangrove creeks, and you can shop in the main bazaar at Rangat and/or visit the beach at Amkunj.